Listing for the Thanisch Family

 Johnn Jacob Thanisch and Catharine Meyer

 On October 5, 1840, Johann Jacob married Catharine Meyer at St. Louis Roman Catholic Church in Buffalo, New York10.
 Catharine was born on April 2, 1820, at Mettnich, Rheinprovinz, Prussia, the daughter of Peter Meyer and Anna Maria Dorsheid.
-Catharine and her family arrived in America on the Ship Iowa on September 1, 1840, the same ship which carried her new husband 9.
+As mentioned, Catharine and her family arrived in America on the Ship Iowa on September 1, 1840, the same ship which carried her new husband 9.

 Johann Jacob died on October 16, 18788.
 Catharine continued to live on the farm with her daughter, Mary, and son-in-law12.
 Catharine died on February 16, 18918.